Geometry of the Space of Sections of Twistor Spaces with Circle Action: Geometry of the space of holomorphic sections of a twistor space

-\begin{remark} So far we have not shown that $\Omega_x$ is actually closed.
-One way to show that is to use the Atiyah--Ward transform which we will discuss in detail in Section \ref{ss:AW}.
-The bundle $\mathcal V$ can be seen to arise from this transform applied to the bundle $T_\varpi Z(-1)$.
-As such it carries a natural connection.
-Its tensor product with the trivial connection on the trivial bundle $\mathcal H$ can be shown to give the Levi-Civita connection of the holomorphic Riemannian manifold $(T\mathcal S',\,g)$.
-The form $\Omega_x$ can then be shown to be parallel, from which its closedness follows.
-In the next subsection we will give another, more direct proof that $\Omega_x$ is closed. \end{remark}
+\begin{Remark} So far we have not shown that $\Omega_x$ is actually closed.
+One way to show that is to use the Atiyah--Ward transform which will be discussed in detail in Section \ref{ss:AW}.
+The bundle~$\mathcal V$ can be seen to arise from this transform applied to the bundle $T_\varpi Z(-1)$.
+As such it carries a~natural connection.
+Its tensor product with the trivial connection on the trivial bundle $\mathcal H$ can be shown to give the Levi-Civita connection of the holomorphic Riemannian manifold $(T\mathcal S', g)$.
+The form $\Omega_x$ can then be shown to be parallel with respect to the Levi-Civita connection, from which it follows that the form $\Omega_x$ is closed.
+In the next subsection we will give another, more direct proof that $\Omega_x$ is closed. \end{Remark}

-\subsection{Alternative description of the holomorphic symplectic form $\Omega_x$ on $\mathcal{S}'$}
+\subsection{Alternative description of the holomorphic symplectic form $\boldsymbol{\Omega_x}$ on $\boldsymbol{\mathcal{S}'}$}

-Fix a point $x\,\in\,\C P^1$.
-We now give an alternative description of $\Omega_x$ which is better suited for computations.
-This alternative description also shows that $\Omega_x$ can be extended to a holomorphic two-form on $\mathcal S$, which is typically strictly larger than $\mathcal S'$.
+Fix a point $x \in \C P^1$.
+We now give an alternative description of $\Omega_x$ which is better suited for performing computations.
+This alternative description also shows that $\Omega_x$ can be extended to a~holomorphic two-form on $\mathcal S$, which is typically strictly larger than $\mathcal S'$.